tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 This data is private, and **only for the component itself** to use.
 Other components do not have access to it.

+> Note: Again, it is possible for other components to access this data, but for the same reasons, it's a really bad idea to do this!

 If you need to pass data to a component, you can use props to pass data down the tree (to child components), or events to pass data up the tree (to parent components).

 ## Props and data are both reactive